Generalized Multiple Importance Sampling: Sampling in Multiple Importance Sampling

-In order to provide a better explanation of the discussed sampling procedures, we employ a {simile} with the {urn sampling problem}.
-Let us consider an urn that contains $N$ balls, where each ball is assigned an index $j\in\{1,\ldots, N\}$, representing the $j$-th proposal of the complete set of available proposal pdfs, $\{q_j(\x)\}_{j=1}^N$.
-Then, a generic sampling scheme for drawing $N$ samples from $\psi(\x)$ is given below.
-Starting with $n=1$: \begin{enumerate} \item Draw a ball from the urn, i.e., choose an index $j_n\in\{1,\ldots, N\}$ using some suitable approach.
-This corresponds to the selection of a proposal pdf, $q_{j_n}$. \item Generate a sample $\x_n$ from the selected proposal pdf, i.e., $\x_n\sim q_{j_n}(\x_n)$. \item Set $n=n+1$ and go to step 1. \end{enumerate} The graphical model corresponding to this sampling scheme is shown in Fig. \ref{fig_sampling}.
+Let us consider a generic mechanism for the simulation of $N$ samples from the set of $N$ proposals.
+Starting with $n=1$: \begin{enumerate} \item Choose an index $j_n\in\{1,\ldots, N\}$, which corresponds to the selection of the proposal pdf $q_{j_n}$. \item Generate a sample $\x_n$ from the selected proposal pdf, i.e., $\x_n\sim q_{j_n}(\x_n)$. \item Set $n=n+1$ and go to step 1. \end{enumerate} Note that, in step 1, the probabilities associated to each possible value of $j_n$ are not specified yet.
+The graphical model corresponding to this sampling scheme is shown in Fig. \ref{fig_sampling}.

-Therefore, obtaining the set of samples $\{\x_n\}_{n=1}^N\equiv \{\x_1,...,\x_N\}$ from the mixture pdf {$\psi$} is in general a two step sequential procedure.
-First, the $n$-th index $j_n$ is drawn according to some conditional pdf, $P(j_n|j_{1:n-1})$, where $j_{1:n-1}\equiv \{j_1,\ldots, j_{n-1}\}$ is the sequence of the previously generated indexes. \footnote{We use a simplified argument-wise notation, where $p(\x_n)$ denotes the pdf of the continuous random variable (r.v.) $\X_n$, while $P(j_n)$ denotes the probability mass function (pmf) of the discrete r.v. $J_n$.
+Therefore, obtaining the set of samples $\{\x_n\}_{n=1}^N\equiv \{\x_1,...,\x_N\}$ is in general a two step sequential procedure.
+First, the $n$-th index $j_n$ is drawn according to some conditional pdf, $P(j_n|j_{1:n-1})$, where $j_{1:n-1}\equiv \{j_1,\ldots, j_{n-1}\}$ is the sequence of the previously generated indexes.\footnote{We use a simplified argument-wise notation, where $p(\x_n)$ denotes the pdf of the continuous random variable (r.v.) $\X_n$, while $P(j_n)$ denotes the probability mass function (pmf) of the discrete r.v. $J_n$.
 Also, $p(\x_n,j_n)$ denotes the joint pdf and $p(\x_n|j_n)$ is the conditional pdf of $\X_n$ given $J_n=j_n$.
 If the argument of $p(\cdot)$ is different from $\x_n$, then it denotes the evaluation of the pdf as a function, e.g., $p(\z|j_n)$ denotes the pdf $p(\x_n|j_n)$ evaluated at $\x_n=\z$.} Then, the $n$-th sample is drawn from the selected proposal pdf as $\x_n \sim p(\x_n|j_n)$.
-The joint probability distribution of the current sample and all the indexes used to generate the samples from $1$ to $n$ is then
+The joint probability distribution of the current sample and all the indexes used to generate the samples from $1$ to $n$ is